hariharanragothaman/AlgoDSBits/README.md

 1. Check-in / Revise everyday based on Topics and frequency in topics
 2. Revise problems everyday

+### Strategy:
+1. We need to split our time between solving new problems & revising old ones.
+2. Everyday 10 Problems - Goal

+__Leetcode Count__: 329/1305

 ### Comfortable Topics

 1. Array